frankymz/Catalog/README.md

 View the Service.js file in the src/API folder to see how these were implemented.
+The Actual API is here: https://github.com/frankymz/databaseAPI.

 ## Model URIs